One of our friendly staff members will be happy to assist you with your pets needs. Call us at: 845-278-7729

 Becky Gasperino is the clinic's Managing Technician.
 She has been working as a technician for nineteen years, and managing animal hospitals for the past five.

 Becky has been there from the beginning, coordinating the part time Vaccine Clinic at Animal Kingdom since 2008.
 Now, as an established (October 2014) Low Cost Clinic, she has made the move to dedicate herself full time.
 She loves being a part of an such an amazing team of Veterinary Professionals whom make a difference by offering High Quality and Compassionate Care at affordable prices.

 When Becky is not at work caring for pets, she is home caring for her own four rescue dogs, Marie a twelve year old Border Collie Mix, Bella an eight year old Lab Mix, Layla a five year old Pit Bull and the newest family member Kaeya a two year old Pit Bull.
-Becky enjoys taking her crew for walks, runs, hikes or a swim at every free opportunity with the help of her fifteen year old daughter Caitlyn.
+Becky enjoys taking her crew for walks, runs, hikes or a swim at every free opportunity with the help of her eighteen year old daughter Caitlyn.

 Dr. Betty Garcia Nussbaum, graduated Cornell University Veterinary Medical College in 2000.
 She has previously practiced in Westchester and Long Island and is an associate veterinarian at Goldens Bridge Veterinary Care Center for 10 years.
 She has had extensive post graduate training in veterinary dentistry and is an excellent surgeon.
 Dr. Nussbaum has a kind compassionate calming approach to treating both pets and their owners.

 Dr. Nussbaum is a member of the American Veterinary Medical Association, Veterinary Information NetWork and the American Animal Hospital Association.

 Dr. Andrew Thayer received his B.S. from Syracuse University and his Doctorate in Veterinary Medicine from Louisiana State University in 1999.